mishiesmunchies/mishiesmunchies.github.io/pages/referrals.md

 2. Receive a promo code
 3. Redeem a free box of cinnamon rolls!

-The Referrals Program ends July 31, 2022.
 Be sure to spread the word about [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) before then!

 For more details, check out the Referrals Program section in our [FAQ](faq).